Mikey Walsh

 Mikey Walsh (born 22 September 1980) is a British writer and columnist.

 Biography

-Walsh was brought up to be a bare-knuckle fighter in the Romany community, but being gay, he was forced to leave his family and culture in 1996.
+Walsh was brought up to be a bare-knuckle fighter in the Romani community, but being gay, he was forced to leave his family and culture in 1996.

-Walsh's earliest interview was for BBC Radio 4's The Choice with Michael Buerk where he spoke about his life and what brought him to have to leave his culture.
+Walsh's earliest interview was for BBC Radio 4's The Choice with Michael Buerk, where he spoke about his life and what brought him to have to leave his culture.

 In 2014 and 2015, Walsh was added to The Independents Rainbow List of the most influential British LGBT people.